pkopparla/pkopparla.github.io/README.md

 [Video](https://www.youtube.com/watch?v=PmFKRFUXppE) A talk on understanding long period variability in Venus clouds.
 Given at the Venus Science Conference by PRL on 23 Sep 2021.

 [Map](https://www.livehistoryindia.com/story/amazing-india/aihole-inscription/) A map of the historical Chalukya kingdom, made with QGIS using OpenStreetMap and Wikipedia data.
+The map is the fourth figure in the linked article.

 Last update 14 Oct 2021.